keremciu/sketch-iconfont/README.md

 # Problem

 It's not working with sketch beta.
 Because sketch beta is not supporting NSFont, I'll be fix it when it will be finished.

+I'd like to search area in "add icon with list" command.

 # Note